What is refuge?3 Jul 2018

 Not all women want, or need, to move into refuge but for those who do, we always carry out risk assessments before offering accommodation.
 It's important that we can determine if the area is safe and ensure that the perpetrator and/or his family don't frequent nearby.
 All addresses are confidential and most are monitored externally by CCTV.

-Whether in a private flat or communal refuge, all women are supported by our Women's Workers who meet with them regularly and offer advice and support for dealing with benefits, housing and legal issues, as well as how to best make plans for the future.
+All women in refuge are supported by our Women's Workers who meet with them regularly and offer advice and support for dealing with benefits, housing and legal issues, as well as how to best make plans for the future.
 Our Children and Young People's Workers will also work closely with children to allow them to explore their feelings and experiences confidentially.

-If you're experiencing domestic abuse and need a safe place to stay, contact us on 01224 593381.
+If you are experiencing domestic abuse and need a safe place to stay, you can call us on 01224 593381, email firstname.lastname@example.org or complete our online form HERE, for free, confidential advice.